The right mental model makes software easier

 Now users select items from lists.
 No more linking records.
 Behind the scenes, the linking of records still occurs, but there’s no need to mention that these are database records.

-To reduce the number of controls, some types of items are now combined in one list, such as the different groups, individuals, and contacts involved in a communication.
+To reduce the number of controls, some types of items are now combined in one list, such as the people and groups that may be involved in a communication.

 Now, users see fewer fields.
 No more lengthy form to fill—or so it seems.
 When the form appears, it is shorter.
-Additional fields—the ones less used—are still available if the user clicks Show All, which lets users control the complexity on their screen.
+Additional boxes, or “fields”—the ones less used—are still available if the user clicks Show All, which lets users control the complexity on their screen.

 Now, the labels support the mental model.
 The labels help connect the information into a story—the “gossip” of the new mental model.

 Existing users who tested the new labels did not like the changed labels but were able to perform their tasks successfully, so we left the labels as designed.
-We will re-assess the labels with new users, after a suitable period, to confirm we got the mental model right.
+We later re-assessed the labels with first-time users, to confirm we got the mental model right.

 Below left is a mock-up of the original form—but without its many supplemental forms.
-Notice the bottom two rows of text showing the counters for linked forms.
-And at right is a mock-up of the new form, which includes everything in one place.
+Notice the bottom two rows of text showing the counters and hyperlinks to the linked forms.
+In contrast, at right is a mock-up of the new form, which includes everything in one place.
+Some of it can be expanded in place to add more detail.

 As with any re-design, this was an iterative process—a leap forward, but many more improvements followed.